Skip to main content

 Start the node service:

-systemctl start ceremonyclient
+sudo systemctl start quilibrium-node

 Useful node commands